Suehiro Maruo: Style

 Maruo's nightmarish manga fall into the Japanese category of "erotic grotesque" (エログロ; "ero-guro").
 The stories often take place in the early years of Showa Era Japan.
 Maruo also has a fascination with human oddities, deformities, birth defects, and "circus freaks".
 Many such characters figure prominently in his stories and are sometimes the primary subjects of his illustrations.
 Maruo also adapted to manga stories by Edogawa Ranpo, such as "The Strange Tale of Panorama Island" and "The Caterpillar".
-An English translation of The Strange Tale of Panorama Island work was published by Last Gasp in July 2013.
+An English translation of The Strange Tale of Panorama Island was published by Last Gasp in July 2013.

 The illustrations throughout several of his works show grotesquely dark imagery, strange sexual acts / rituals, as well as sexual-violence towards minors.
 It is referred to as contemporary "bloody prints" muzan-e (a subset of Japanese ukiyo-e depicting violence or other atrocities.)
 Maruo himself featured in a 1988 book on the subject with fellow artist Kazuichi Hanawa entitled Bloody Ukiyo-e (江戸昭和競作無惨絵英名二十八衆句), presenting their own contemporary works alongside the traditional prints of Yoshitoshi and Yoshiiku.